mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

-This model contains the application deployments for the Canonical K8s (control role), MicroCeph (storage role) and OpenStack Hypervisor (compute role) components of MicroStack.
+This model contains the application deployments for the Canonical K8s (control role), MicroCeph (storage role) and OpenStack Hypervisor (compute role) components of Canonical OpenStack.

 Depending on the roles assigned to individual machines, a unit of each of the applications should be present in the model.